 The Branch has in place policies, which govern the determination of eligibility of various collaterals including credit protection, to be considered for credit risk mitigation, which includes the minimum operational requirements that are required for the specific collateral to be considered as effective risk mitigating.
-The Branch's major collaterals are mortgaged properties, investments, vehicles & other registerable assets.
+The Branch's major collaterals are cash.